Planning for teaching using animals

 You may have a great idea for rehoming your animals once the teaching activity is over.
 You need to arrange and confirm the new home(s) before starting the activity, so that you are not left with surplus animals.

 If returning the animals to the supplier is an option, make sure you know what will happen to the animals afterwards.
-If animals are euthanased as soon as you are finished your activity, that must be added to the cost-benefit calculation.
+If animals are euthanased as soon as you finish your activity, that must be factored into the cost–benefit calculation.

 Animals should not be offered to students for rehoming without express permission from parents and should always be accompanied by a comprehensive information pack explaining: